FAQ

 Yes.
 In 2024, Individuals are limited to $1732.00 per month.
 Couples are limited to $2351.00 per month.

-You are allowed to keep additional income to pay for the cost of Secondary Health Insurance.
 All excess or “surplus” income goes to Medicaid, toward the cost of your Medicaid covered care.
 There is also something called a Medicaid Pooled Income trust which can be used to “protect” excess income.

 2024 Asset limits for Medicaid are $31,175 for individuals and $42,312 for couples